 The Housing Environment Improvement Programme (HEIP) helps to deliver local priorities including things tenants have identified as important in their area.

-Ideas for making your area a better place to live were submitted to your local councillor, Residents' Association, Community Involvement Officer or Estate Manager, for discussion at a ward team meeting.
+Ideas for making your area a better place to live were submitted to your local councillor, Residents' Association, Community Involvement Officer or Housing Management Officer, for discussion at a ward team meeting.

 The HEIP Panel met on 2 August to assess the suggestons.
 View the outcome of the assessment on scheme suggestions as submitted by the Guildhall Ward Team.